Bug report #3517

 I think that falling back on a 'dodgy' centroid is much preferred over silently failing.

-#12 Updated by Paolo Cavallini about 10 years ago
+#12 Updated by Paolo Cavallini almost 11 years ago

-#13 Updated by Alvaro Huarte almost 10 years ago
+#13 Updated by Alvaro Huarte over 10 years ago

 I have implemented the ST_MakeValid function for QgsGeometry class to fix the related issues #9861 and #9777.
 The code is a fork from the original code in postgis implementation with slight changes: